johnbywater/quantdsl/README.md

 This package is an implementation of the *Quant DSL* syntax and semantics in Python.
 Stable releases are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).
 You can [follow and contribute improvements on GitHub](https://github.com/johnbywater/quantdsl).

-*Quant DSL* has been tested with Python 2.7 on GNU/Linux Ubuntu 14.04, and on Windows 7 Professional with PythonXY 2.7.
+*Quant DSL* has been tested with Python 2.7 on GNU/Linux Ubuntu 14.04 and on Windows 7 Professional (using PythonXY).

 Introduction